 Norgine handles and declares the transfers of value from the time of payment to the healthcare customer, i.e. the transaction date, rather than when the service, interaction or event actually occurred.
-This means that there could be some instances where the transfers of value disclosed in 2020 are reported in 2021, and also transfers of value related to 2019 made in 2020.

 Transfers of value will always be paid after the engagement has taken place, with the exception of grants (see definition).
 Grants will be paid before the event actually takes place, or the purchase to what the grant is for.